30 Ways To Stay Connected With Your Teen

 Pay close attention to what your teen says.
 Teenagers often communicate much more than what they may seem to be saying on the surface.
 Read between the lines and pay attention to tone and body language.

-Teens can be guarded, but simply asking how the school day or a club meeting will help them realize that you are interested in their day to day life.
+Teens can be guarded, but simply asking how the school day or a club meeting went will help them realize that you're actually interested in their day to day experience, not just their grades and achievements.
 Be specific in your questions to encourage real answers:

 “How did the other kids in the club respond to your idea about…”